35-hour workweek: Criticism

-Generally speaking, left-wing parties and trade unions support the reduction, while conservative parties and the MEDEF employers' union oppose it.
+Generally speaking, left-wing parties and trade unions support the reduction, while right-wing parties and the MEDEF employer federation oppose it.
 Critics of the 35-hour working week have argued that it has failed to serve its purpose because an increase in recruitment has not occurred.
 In their view, the reluctance of firms to take on new workers has instead simply increased hourly production quotas.
 According to right-wing parties and economic commentators, the main reason that French firms avoid hiring new workers is that French employment regulations on labour flexibility make it difficult to lay off workers during poor economic periods.